cs155-24-2/lab01/README.md

 v3.out
 ```

 5. Once you push your code, github will automatically run an autocorrect routine using some sample input.
 To check if you passed the sample tests, go to the Actions tab of your github lab 01 site.
+Tests 1-2 are for version 1.
+Tests 3-4 are for version 2.
+Tests 5-6 are for version 3.